DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 **Cons to this approach:**

 * More complex to setup
-* Provider must support secure single use access tokens
+* Provider must support secure single-use access tokens

-For more information on this approach see [AWS Cognito](https://docs.amazonaws.cn/en_us/cognito/latest/developerguide/authentication-flow.html) docs.
+For more information on this approach, see [AWS Cognito](https://docs.amazonaws.cn/en_us/cognito/latest/developerguide/authentication-flow.html) docs.